 He got those abilities from me.
 His humility, too.

 And, like Dad, he’s found a terrific gal who loves him.
-They marry this week.
 Like many young couples, Casey Mae and Michael have had their ups and downs.
 Karen and I did, too, back in the ‘70s.
 We still do.

 Mike and Casey know about our marital struggle.
 We’ve shown them marriage is not perfect.
 How can it be?
 A union of imperfect people can never be … perfect.
 But Mike and Casey know marriage is everlasting, a lifelong commitment—till one passes on.

-That’s what they will tell family and friends on Saturday, March 9th from the Brighton (Colorado) High School drama stage, where they met in 2006.
-And on that stage, these two natural performers will sign on for their most important roles ever: husband and wife.
-It’ll be a great day!
+That’s what they told family and friends on Saturday, March 9th 2013 from the Brighton (Colorado) High School drama stage, where they met in 2006.
+And on that stage, these two natural performers signed on for their most important roles ever: husband and wife.
+It was a great day!

 A few miles south, though, the hay covered Miller Mat will be crying out, “Michael, come use me!”
 But that possibility is long gone.
 For the new Mr. and Mrs. Miller, there are new and exciting days ahead.

 And now, Karen and I together will ask, “How can we help you both reach your goals?”